AskePit/askepit.github.io/blog/constexpr_game_of_life/source.md

 We can easily script this solution into an infinite loop using Python.

 The brilliance and absurdity of this idea lie in the fact that if you view `life.txt` in any text editor that supports live content updates while running the script, you’ll effectively observe the Game of Life in motion!
 And in ASCII graphics, no less.
-Actually, it might be more accurate to call it _C++-syntax graphics_, as this content remains valid C++ code throughout.
+Actually, it might be more accurate to call it C++-syntax graphics, as this content remains valid C++ code throughout.
 C++ code that mutates with each frame of the game.
 It's practically [evolutionary programming](https://en.m.wikipedia.org/wiki/Evolutionary_programming) in action.
 # Writing the Main Loop

 At this point, the article takes a sharp linguistic turn, shifting from C++ to Python.